mayank1513/helmet-and-safety-west-detection/README.md

 To improve the performace you can setup and use cuda and tensorflow-gpu

+You can download the pretrained model for this data at - https://www.dropbox.com/s/rkirwm2rwvasnmj/full_yolo_helmet_vest_and_person.h5?dl=0 and save it in the root folder.

 ### 5. Perform detection using trained weights on an image by running

 `python predict.py -c config.json -w /path/to/best_weights.h5 -i /path/to/image/or/video`